 The next step in our development is to understand how Alice would measure Bob's pseudo momentum relative to her, and what this looks like both in Alice's perspective and in Eve's.
 Echoing our discussion in Section \ref{sec:secene}, this is precisely where where we introduce crucial postulates on which our conclusion relies.
 The first one concerns the form of the measurement of Bob's momentum by Alice in her own description.
-It solely concerns Alice's description, and not others'. \begin{postulate} To measure Bob's momentum, Alice feeds the two modes (the one on her side and the one on the other) into the beam splitter.
+As we highlighted in Section \ref{sec:persp}, this will exhaust the content of Alice's perspective on Bob $\ca_{A|B}$.
+Indeed, we showed in Section \ref{sec:posm} how Alice can access Bob's position $X_{A|B} \in \ca_{A|B}$.
+What is left to understand is what is the conjugate pseudo-momenta also contained in this perspective.
+This postulate solely concerns Alice's description, and not others'. \begin{postulate} To measure Bob's momentum, Alice feeds the two modes (the one on her side and the one on the other) into the beam splitter.
 She then says that she measures Bob's momentum in the $+$ state if Bob's system ends up in the path Alice is in after the beam splitter.\footnote{This choice between + and - is a convention, corresponding to the description of the beam splitter we chose to give.
 It does not affect our conclusion.} As a circuit, this is depicted in Figure \ref{fig:A's momentum}. \end{postulate}

 Let us go through a simple example to illustrate how this measurement works. \begin{example} Suppose for instance that, in Alice's perspective, Bob is in a superposition of being in the same path as Alice and being in the opposite path.
 Alice wants to work out the charge (either + or -) between the branches of the superposition, or in other terms, discriminate between \be